codecov/codecov-browser-extension/README.md

 * Must use either Firefox or Google Chrome web browsers.
 * Must have GitHub's Global navigation update enabled

-How to enable: Click your avatar at the top-right of a GitHub page and select “Feature preview”.
-Then select “Global navigation update” and click the Enable button located at the top right of the modal.
-The extension uses your logged-in session to determine what private repos you have access to.
-Please make sure to log in to Codecov using your web browser to view coverage data for private repos in GitHub,

 ## Use with Self-Hosted and Dedicated Cloud Versions of Codecov
 You can use this extension against installations of Codecov and GitHub that are: